Our History

 On November 11, 1951, Sunday school began in the homes of three interested families in the community: Mr. and Mrs. John T. Graham, Mr. and Mrs. John W. Bier, and Mr. and Mrs. Jay Gilliland.
 Forty-five children and adults attended.
 Meetings were held in the homes of these families until the first building was ready for occupancy in April of 1952.

-With the generous cooperation of the South Jacksonville Presbyterian Church, the Rev. C. Charles Benz, Jr. was called to this new field and began pastoral work on January 1, 1952.
-A ground-breaking ceremony was held on February 10, 1952, on the chapel property at 2001 Longwood Road (now University Boulevard W).
+With the generous cooperation of the South Jacksonville Presbyterian Church, Rev. C. Charles Benz, Jr. was called to this new field and began pastoral work on January 1, 1952.

 Breaking Ground - 1952